paasio/apidocs/_posts/dea/2012-03-29-subscribe-droplet-status.md

 The request itself is just an empty string, but it expects multiple replies, one for each droplet from all DEAs.

-Currently, `droplet.status` message isn't triggered by any of the core Cloud Foundry components.
+Currently, the `droplet.status` message isn't triggered by any of the core Cloud Foundry components.

 ### Request